 When a manager asks a pitcher if he can still pitch, the answer will always be yes.
 No matter how exhausted that pitcher really is, he wants to finish the game.
 Managers rarely make decisions based on this answer since it’s based on what that pitcher hopes he can deliver instead of what he actually can.

 It’s important to build your foundation on good data.
-With clear consent from your consumers, a better understanding of where your data came from and actual behavioral insights, you can accurately apply your good data to create the next moment of opportunity and turn your target audiences from browsers to buyers.
+Consent and preference management technology provides clear consent from your consumers, a better understanding of where your data came from and actual behavioral insights, you can accurately apply your good data to create the next moment of opportunity and turn your target audiences from browsers to buyers.

-At Ogury, we only use fully consented, first-party and device-level data.
+Ogury’s consent and preference management technology, only uses fully consented, device-level data.
 Our purpose-built AI solutions turn these insights into action, and fuel some of the world’s leading campaigns.
 Want to learn more?
 Reach out to me directly at: Evan@ogury.co

 Evan Rutchik, CRO, USA